November 12, 2025

 The Challenge: Decades of Disconnected Data & Content

-• A FileNet content management system
+• A FileNet ECM system

 • An Oracle-based document repository